jguittard/grunt-translate-extract/README.md

     /**
-     * Gets the raw text of one TranslationEntry and return its key and text.
+     * Gets the raw text of one TranslationEntry and return its msgid and msgstr.
-     * ie: gets "title : this is the title" and returns a new TranslationEntry{key:"title",text:"this is the title"}.
+     * ie: gets "title : this is the title" and returns a new TranslationEntry{msgid:"title",msgstr:"this is the title"}.
      * @param filename current file name.
      * @param lineNum current line number.
-     * @param text the raw text of the translate entry.
+     * @param msgstr the raw msgstr of the translate entry.
      * @return TranslationEntry.
      */
     parseMatch(match:RegExpExecArray):TranslateEntry;